cerebro-data/external-docs/EMRIntegration.md

 cdas-emr-bootstrap.sh 0.4.0 --planner-hostports 10.1.10.251:12050 --token <TOKEN> presto
 ```

-Once the cluster is up, the user can ssh onto the master and use presto-cli, for example:
+Once the cluster is up, the user can ssh onto the master and use presto-cli.
+If the user's
+token was not specified at boostrap them, it can instead be specified as the 'user' option
+when starting up the CLI.
 ```
-$ presto-cli
+$ presto-cli [--user <TOKEN>]
 presto> show catalogs;
 # This should return 'recordservice' among others.

-# If authentication is enabled on your cluster, you will need to specify your
-# token for the subsequent commands.
-presto> SET SESSION recordservice.token='<TOKEN>'

 # Then you can query metadata and select form tables
 presto> SHOW TABLES in recordservice.cerebro_sample;